Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are

 If you have thoughts on how the organization you're applying for can improve in X way, you can include this as a thought starter in your cover letter.
 This shows that you not only have done your homework, but also thought about how you can add value to the organization, even before starting the job!

 Expert Hint: According to a study in Physics Today, more and more science and engineering jobs are moving overseas away from the U.S. due to cost-cutting.
 To snatch the remaining jobs, your mechanical or electrical engineering cover letter had better be super compelling, and definitely NOT a generic cover letter.
 So remember to always tailor it to the position you’re applying for.

-5. Explain Why You’d Like to Work at This Particular Corporation
+5. Explain Why You’d Like to Work at This Particular Place

 In the next part, whether on experienced or entry-level engineering cover letters, show enthusiasm.
 Of course they need to know how your engineer skills and past experience fit the role, but they’d also like a hire which matches their company culture.
 So—